jdluxun1/jdluxun1.github.io/content/courses/econometrics-PG/index.md

 ## Introduction

-This course covers topics related to time series and panel data models.
-Topics include:
+The course offers an introduction to fundamental elements in the time series aspects of financial econometrics, focusing on the basic theory and related applications.
+The following topics are covered in details:

-+ estimation inference, and forecasting with linear time-series models;
++ asset returns;
-+ nonstationary time-series models: unit root and cointegration;
++ linear time series models;
-+ pooled and fixed-effects panel data models;
++ heteroskedastic volatility models;
-+ instrumental variable regression (*if there is enough time*).
++ multivariate time series analysis (*if there is enough time*).
 ---

 ## Lecture slides